 Robert’s Lecture about Basic Git

 There many tools that come with Git or are built on top of Git.
 Most IDE have Git built into them.
-Do not use the tools in the IDE them.
+Do not use the tools that come with the IDE.
 They use different terminology and they do not have all the features of Git.
 You won’t know exactly what you are doing, and I cannot tell you what to do.

 Use the tools that come with Git: